How to Create Caching Database Clusters

 Choose a cluster configuration

-In the Choose a cluster configuration section, select the machine type and the number and size of the database nodes.
+In the Choose a cluster configuration section, select a Droplet plan and quantity of nodes for the cluster.
 Each option lists its combined monthly cost, equivalent hourly cost, and node specifications.
 For more options, click Additional product plans.

 The Choose a cluster configuration section of the Create a database page displaying the node size, standby nodes, and monthly cost